Rainbow Gathering: Creativity and spirituality

 One of the central features of the annual U.S. gathering is silent meditation on the morning of the Fourth of July, with attendees gathering in a circle in the Main Meadow.
 At approximately noon the assembly begins a collective "Om" which is ended with whooping and a celebration.
 A parade of children comes from the Kiddie Village, singing and dancing into the middle of the circle.

 Spiritually, there is a strong tradition of cultural appropriation.
 Native American leaders of several tribes have spoken out against the Rainbows' misappropriation of their religious ceremonies as well as their trespassing onto Native sacred sites.

-Many spiritual traditions are represented, often with their own kitchen, from Hare Krishnas to Orthodox Jews to several denominations of Christianity and many others.
+Many spiritual traditions are represented, often with their own kitchens, from Hare Krishnas to Orthodox Jews to several denominations of Christianity and many others.

 Creative events may include variety shows, campfire singing, fire-juggling, and large or small art projects.
 At one gathering, a cable car was rigged to carry groups of four quickly across a meadow.
 Faerie Camp was "alive with hundreds of bells and oddly illuminated objects".
 Musicians and music pervade all Gatherings, at kitchens, on the trails, and at campfires.

 Gathering logistics

 The Rainbow Family has governed Gatherings of up to 30,000 people.
 Regional Rainbow gatherings can attract as many as 5,000.
-The U.S. annual rainbow gathering occurs around July 1-7th, but people come up to a month earlier to help set up (this is known as "Seed Camp") and remain on-site up to a month later to participate in cleanup and to perform site restorations.
+The U.S. annual rainbow gathering occurs around July 1-7th, but people come up to a month earlier to help set up (this is known as "Seed Camp") and remain on-site up to a month later to clean up and to engage in site restorations.

 Although each event is more or less anarchic, practical guidelines have been reached through the consensus process and are documented in a "Mini-manual".
-Items that are strongly discouraged, by some, at gatherings include firearms, alcohol, tobacco, and pets.
-Other items that tend to be discouraged include radios, tape players, sound amplifiers, and power tools.
+Items that are strongly discouraged at gatherings, by some, include firearms, alcohol, tobacco, and pets.
+Other items that tend to be discouraged include radios, tape and CD players, amplifiers, and power tools.